waterlinked/waterlinked.github.io/docs/underwater-gps/integration/bluerov-integration.md

 2. In the Companion Web Interface, go to the [MAVProxy](http://www.ardusub.com/operators-manual/companion-web.html#mavproxy) page: [http://192.168.2.2:2770/mavproxy](http://192.168.2.2:2770/mavproxy)
 3. Click on the “Restore Default Options” button.
 4. Power cycle the BlueROV2.
+5. Check that the PLC LED (3) on the Homeplug board.

 If the issue persists, if you are using the FXTI approach to the networking, you may wish to try the network bridge approach, as the FTXI sometimes fails to handle the connections satisfactorily.
 In addition, double-check that you did not skip the [interface electronics board modification](#modify-interface-electronics).